PritK99/ML-Toolbox/README.md

   <small><i>Image source: https://gpss.cc/gpss24/slides/Ek2024.pdf</i></small>
 </p>

-ML problems can be visualized within the central region of this Pareto chart.
+If we had complete knowledge, we can express a problem as a formula or algorithm, like the relationship `speed = distance / time`.
+If we had access to complete data, the solution is simply be a lookup, like finding a place on a map.
+However, machine learning comes into play when we have limited knowledge and limited data.
 The position of the problem on this chart helps us select the appropriate tools.
 For example, for problems where we have a lot of data, but very little knowledge, we tend to use neural networks.

-Consider <i>h*</i> as the optimal solution for a problem.
-In practice, we can't search through all possible solutions, so we limit ourselves to a specific space of solutions.
-For instance, if we choose linear regression, <i>h<sub>opt</sub></i> is the best solution within this space assuming we had perfect data.
-In real-world scenarios, however, the available data is never perfect.
-The best hypothesis we can find given our data is <i>h<sup>^</sup><sub>opt</sub></i>, and the model we actually have is <i>h<sup>^</sup></i>.
-This framework allows us to break down the error between <i>h*</i> and <i>h<sup>^</sup></i> into three distinct parts.
+### How to combine Knowledge and Data?

 <p align="center">
   <img src="./assets/img/error_decomposition.png" alt="./assets/img/error_decomposition.png">